poorvi1910/Web/challenges/SSTI_payload_creation_chall.md

-Q: Give unique ssti payloads for the given cases while following these conditions: payloads must be as unique as possible ie if one starts with class.base.subclasses none others should start with it OR you can use some other variant of the same payload like attr getattr instead of dot notation but again with these there should be at max two payloads looking similar
+Q: Give unique ssti payloads for the given cases while following these conditions:

-include the outputs of each part of payload eg for class.base.subclasses do class, then class.base and so on by output I DONT MEAN paste the o/p, well do paste after slicing [:100] but you have to explain what the o/p actually is again for each step and also mention what more you could do with it other than what the payload you probably ripped off of somewhere is doing - for this you have to spend at least 30 minutes on the first 2 or 3 payloads you start researching

-screenshots once in 5 paras

 ```
 from flask import Flask, request, render_template_string